chzylee/action-workflow-hcp-terraform-workspace-setup/README.md

 # action-workflow-hcp-terraform-workspace

+Reusable Workflow for GitHub Actions to ensure an HCP Terraform workspace exists and create the workspace if it does not exist.

 ## Usage

-Use this action in a GitHub Action pipeline to create/update an HCP Terraform workspace.
+Use this action in a GitHub Action pipeline to setup a HCP Terraform workspace.
 Follow the example below to see how to use this action in a GitHub Action.

 ### Example